ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 }
 ```

 2. The dataset described using the time:Instant, time:inTimePosition, and time:numericPosition elements for a single geological date/age without uncertainties (from [OWL Time](http://www.w3.org/2006/time)).
 Use a decimal value with appropriate timescale temporal reference system(TRS) and date/age abbreviation.
+The human readable description can be found in the description field: " Eruption of Bishop Tuff, about 760,000 years ago".

    *Example*: